minvws/nl-rdo-max/README.md

 ## Security

-Security issues can be reported through a github issue, at security@rdobeheer.nl, or through the https://www.ncsc.nl/contact/kwetsbaarheid-melden.
+Security issues can be reported through a github issue, at security@irealisatie.nl, or through the https://www.ncsc.nl/contact/kwetsbaarheid-melden.

 ## Logging and monitoring
 The Logging/monitoring of data processing are, on the one hand, important measures to detect,